mintme-com/pool/README.md

 ## Open Source MintMe.com Coin Mining Pool

 What follows next is the basic short guide.
 Main page of the project is located at https://mintme.com/coin.
-If you have a need to learn how to install in a more detailed way, we invite you to read our <b>[Guide on Wiki](https://github.com/webchain-network/webchain-pool/wiki/Detailed-guide-about-Webchain-pool-installation)</b>
+If you have a need to learn how to install in a more detailed way, we invite you to read our **[Guide on Wiki](https://github.com/mintme-com/pool/wiki/Detailed-guide-about-Webchain-pool-installation)**

 ### Features

 * Support for Stratum mining
 * Detailed block stats with luck percentage and full reward
-* Failover webchaind instances: webchaind high availability built in
+* Failover core-geth instances: core-geth high availability built in
 * Modern beautiful Ember.js frontend
 * Separate stats for workers: can highlight timed-out workers so miners can perform maintenance of rigs
 * JSON-API for stats